rramachandra93/Deeplearning-projects/ReadMe.txt

 but something similar. if we get more diverse annotated data surely the model performs well.

 Whats next : Get  more quality data and improve the model.
-Either we can manually annotate data but it takes more time and the will not completed within this short time.Also we can check another approches in nlp too like transformers etc.
+Either we can manually annotate data but it takes more time and the will not completed within  short time.Also we can check another approches in nlp too like transformers etc.

 The orginal coding performed on google colab and saved in colab ipynb format.Also a .py version is attached .please use colab for better performance.